Economy of Jamaica

-The economy of Jamaica is heavily reliant on services, accounting for 71% of the country's GDP.
-Jamaica has natural resources and a climate conducive to agriculture and tourism.
+Jamaica has a developing economy heavily reliant on services, accounting for 71% of the country's GDP.
+It has natural resources and a climate conducive to agriculture and tourism.
 The discovery of bauxite in the 1940s and the subsequent establishment of the bauxite-alumina industry shifted Jamaica's economy from sugar, and bananas.
 Weakness in the financial sector, speculation, and lower levels of investment erode confidence in the productive sector.
 The government continues its efforts to raise new sovereign debt in local and international financial markets to meet its U.S. dollar debt obligations, to mop up liquidity to maintain the exchange rate and to help fund the current budget deficit.
 The Jamaican government's economic policies encourage foreign investment in areas that earn or save foreign exchange, generate employment, and use local raw materials.
 The government also provides a wide range of incentives to investors.

 Free trade zones have stimulated investment in garment assembly, light manufacturing, and data entry by foreign firms.
 However, over the last 5 years, the garment industry has suffered from reduced export earnings, continued factory closures, and rising unemployment.
 The Government of Jamaica hopes to encourage economic activity through a combination of privatisation, financial sector restructuring, reduced interest rates, and by boosting tourism and related productive activities.
 Since the first quarter of 2006, the economy of Jamaica has undergone a period of staunch growth.
 With inflation for the 2006 calendar year down to 6.0% and unemployment down to 8.9%, the nominal GDP grew by an unprecedented 2.9%.
 An investment programme in island transportation and utility infrastructure and gains in the tourism, mining, and service sectors all contributed this figure.
 All projections for 2007 show an even higher potential for economic growth with all estimates over 3.0% and hampered only by urban crime and public policies.
 Jamaica was ranked 79th in the Global Innovation Index in 2024.

 In 2006, Jamaica became part of the CARICOM Single Market and Economy (CSME) as one of the pioneering members.
 The global economic downturn had a significant impact on the Jamaican economy for the years 2007 to 2009, resulting in negative economic growth.
 The government implemented a new Debt Management Initiative, the Jamaica Debt Exchange (JDX) on 14 January 2010.
 The initiative would see holders of Government of Jamaica (GOJ) bonds returning the high interest earning instruments for bonds with lower yields and longer maturities.
 The offer was taken up by over 95% of local financial institutions and was deemed a success by the government.